hydrusnetwork/BA-4chan-thread-archiver/log.md

 After hours of searching, the solution was to escape the `\1` with a backslash, resulting in `\\1`.
 When the string finally reached the replace function, it would be interpreted as `\1`.

     file_replace(html_path, "http://static.4chan.org/css/(\w+).\d+.css", "css/\\1.css")

+## Pretty Print JSON

+By adding `sort_keys=True, indent=2, separators=(',', ': ')` as arguments to the `json.dump()` function, we can make the JSON much more readable.
+It only takes a kilobyte or two extra, so it's worth it.

+## Make a list of all external links quoted in comments

+In the original version of the 4chandownloader script, the script would create a list of all rapidshare download links found in the thread; however, this function was removed when the new author transitioned to 4chan API.

+Sometimes the external links form an integral part of the story, or contain links to filesharing services of interest.
+The user might want to download such files, or save those sites in case they go down.

+I created a restored version that searches comments from the 4chan API and grabs all external URLs, rather than 3 filesharing sites.
+This set of commands is tacked to the image download loop.
+It then stores the URLs in an `external_links.txt` file subdivided with newlines, for the user to read or for `wget` to parse.

+This presents a challenge; 4chan generally does not allow certain URL links on their site (to combat spam), so users tend to write URLs in ways that fool the site's URL regex (insert spaces, etc).
+We need something that will pull in even those links.

+[On DaringFireball](http://daringfireball.net/2010/07/improved_regex_for_matching_urls), there is a monster regex that will match nearly any URL.
+A version for Python can be found on [StackOverflow.](http://stackoverflow.com/questions/520031/whats-the-cleanest-way-to-extract-urls-from-a-string-using-python).
+We use this one.

+Additionally, when rendering to HTML, 4chan often adds `<wbr>` tags, indicating an optional line break.
+This tag tends to end up in the middle of URLs, screwing them up.
+So this statement is added to get rid of them:

+	# We need to get rid of all <wbr> tags before parsing
+	cleaned_com = re.sub(r'\<wbr\>', '', post['com'])

+## Using the py4chan API wrapper

+After searching github repositories, I discovered that Edgeworth Euler of ED.ch fame created a python wrapper for the 4chan API.
+This simplified and replaced some of the messy code for handling JSON that I was using.

+I had to upload the py4chan code to PyPI so that the entire library could be installed using `pip`.

+py4chan had a very nice `Thread.Files()` function that returns all the URLs to images in the thread on 4chan.
+However, there was no equivalent for thumbnails, so I created a `Thread.Thumbs()` function to do so, and sent a pull request to the author.

+py4chan allowed me to add a 404 checking subroutine, so that the script will stop if the thread is deleted or the user's connection drops.

+I still maintain the original script as `4chan-thread-archiver-orig` and keep it up-to-date, just in case.

+## Save to default path if a path is not given.

+The original script required users to input a path.
+I believed that it should set a default path if none is given instead.

+Because the argument didn't work otherwise, I changed the argument to use `[--path=<string>]` rather than `<path>`.
+Thanks to `docopts`, changing the parameters is a very easy and visual process.

+The below code checks if the `path` argument is not given, and substitutes a default folder name.

+    if (path == None):
+      path = os.path.join(os.getcwd() + os.path.sep + _DEFAULT_FOLDER)

+The path is composed of the current working directory and the default folder name.
+Since `os.path.join` did not add a path seperator for some reason, I added my own with `os.path.sep`.
+This variable is used because Windows uses a `\` for path seperators, while Linux and Mac use `/`.

+## (FUTURE) Moving the functions to a class, and making a GUI

 ## (FUTURE) Metadata file

 The metadata file would be in JSON or YAML format, and contain information about the thread useful to a reader.